menu

 Car Ownership

-We Americans love our cars.
-Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
-As a result, most households in America have one, two, or three cars.
-But NeighborhoodScout's exclusive analysis shows that the Page Ranch neighborhood has a highly unusual pattern of car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Page Ranch neighborhood buck this trend.
 Residents of this neighborhood must really love automobiles.
-NeighborhoodScout's Analysis reveals that 39.6% of the households here have four, five, or more cars.
-That is more cars per household than in 98.1% of the neighborhoods in the nation.
+NeighborhoodScout's Analysis reveals that 37.4% of the households here have four, five, or more cars.
+That is more cars per household than in 97.3% of the neighborhoods in the nation.

 Migration / Stability

-Do you like to be surrounded by people from all over the country or world, with different perspectives and life experiences?
-Or do you instead prefer to be in a neighborhood where most residents have lived there for a long time, creating a sense of cohesiveness?
-NeighborhoodScout's analysis reveals that this neighborhood stands out among American neighborhoods for the uniqueness of the mobility of its residents.
-More residents of the Page Ranch neighborhood live here today that also were living in this same neighborhood five years ago than is found in 97.2% of U.S. neighborhoods.
+Some neighborhoods have more internal cohesiveness than others.
+While other neighborhoods feel like a collection of strangers who just happen to live near each other.
+Sometimes this comes down to not only the personalities of the people in a place, but how long people have been together in that neighborhood.
+NeighborhoodScout's research has revealed some interesting things about the rootedness of people in the Page Ranch neighborhood.
+More residents of the Page Ranch neighborhood live here today that also were living in this same neighborhood five years ago than is found in 95.9% of U.S. neighborhoods.
 This neighborhood is really made up of people who know each other, don't move often, and have lived here in this very neighborhood for quite a while.

 Diversity

-Did you know that the Page Ranch neighborhood has more Norwegian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Page Ranch neighborhood has more Mexican ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 6.7% of this neighborhood's residents have Norwegian ancestry.
+In fact, 54.6% of this neighborhood's residents have Mexican ancestry.

 The Neighbors

-The neighbors in the Page Ranch neighborhood in Hemet are upper-middle income, making it an above average income neighborhood.
-NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 60.1% of the neighborhoods in America.
+The neighbors in the Page Ranch neighborhood in Hemet are middle-income, making it a moderate income neighborhood.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 46.4% of the neighborhoods in America.
 In addition, 0.0% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 100.0% of America's neighborhoods.

-In the Page Ranch neighborhood, 42.3% of the working population is employed in manufacturing and laborer occupations.
-The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 35.1% of the residents employed.
-Other residents here are employed in government jobs, whether they are in local, state, or federal positions (16.9%), and 15.8% in executive, management, and professional occupations.
+In the Page Ranch neighborhood, 42.0% of the working population is employed in manufacturing and laborer occupations.
+The second most important occupational group in this neighborhood is government jobs, whether they are in local, state, or federal positions, with 31.2% of the residents employed.
+Other residents here are employed in executive, management, and professional occupations (30.0%), and 18.7% in sales and service jobs, from major sales accounts, to working in fast food restaurants.

 Languages

 The languages spoken by people in this neighborhood are diverse.
 These are tabulated as the languages people preferentially speak when they are at home with their families.
-The most common language spoken in the Page Ranch neighborhood is English, spoken by 71.5% of households.
-Other important languages spoken here include Spanish and Italian.
+The most common language spoken in the Page Ranch neighborhood is English, spoken by 79.2% of households.
+Other important languages spoken here include Spanish, Tagalog (the first language of the Philippine region) and Italian.

 Ethnicity / Ancestry

-In the Page Ranch neighborhood in Hemet, CA, residents most commonly identify their ethnicity or ancestry as Mexican (50.5%).
-There are also a number of people of German ancestry (12.5%), and residents who report Norwegian roots (6.7%), and some of the residents are also of English ancestry (5.4%), along with some Spanish ancestry residents (2.9%), among others.
-In addition, 11.5% of the residents of this neighborhood were born in another country.
+In the Page Ranch neighborhood in Hemet, CA, residents most commonly identify their ethnicity or ancestry as Mexican (54.6%).
+There are also a number of people of English ancestry (8.7%), and residents who report German roots (5.4%), and some of the residents are also of Norwegian ancestry (3.9%), along with some Sub-Saharan African ancestry residents (2.5%), among others.

 Getting to Work